TimoliaDE/HowTo/docs/rules/games.en.md

   In case of repeated violations of the bans, all affected accounts can be permanently banned from Timolia without any chance of being banned.
 The ban days of the original account will be transferred to all secondary accounts.

-## §16 – Refund for technical errors
+## §17 – Refund for technical errors
 - Should pixels or points be reset due to technical errors (server crashes, etc.), the team's usual behavior is not to refund them.
 - Should you notice any violations of the rules, it is desired to always report them with proof on the [forums](https://forum.timolia.de), in-game to a team member or on TeamSpeak in the support channel.

 <strong>The team reserves the right to sanction certain actions (also outside the Minecraft and TeamSpeak server) that are not explicitly listed in the rules.</strong>

-Last updated: April 23, 2020
+Last updated: May 03, 2020